Credit Suisse commercial property fund to liquidate amid big discount

 “The fund’s performance is no longer consistent with the fundamentally high location and asset quality of the underlying real estate portfolio”, which consisted of 12 top-end commercial properties in America, Asia-Pacific and Europe, it said.

-The Credit Suisse Real Estate Fund International will acquire the properties, whose transfer value will be set by valuation experts and confirmed independently, the bank said.
+The Credit Suisse Real Estate Fund International, which is traded over the counter and aimed at institutional investors, will acquire the properties, whose transfer value will be set by valuation experts and confirmed independently, the bank said.
+The fund has seen a 13% drop in performance in the past year, according to Swiss Fund Data.

+Credit Suisse Real Estate Fund Global’s biggest assets were office buildings in Japan, Germany, Britain and the Netherlands, according to the fund’s web page.

+Office and retail property values have fallen this year, according to real estate broker CBRE.

 Our Standards: The Thomson Reuters Trust Principles.